Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Building a Lookup Table

-Before we can describe this data structure, we must first explain how the door-orders are represented.
+Before we describe this data structure, we first explain how the door-orders are represented.
 This depends on the computational model.
-Note that by our choice of $\tau$, there are $o(n)$ distinct door-orders.
-On the word RAM, we can represent each door-order and partial door-order by an integer between $1$ and $(2\tau)!$.
-This certainly fits into a word of $\log n$ bits.
-On the pointer machine, we create a record for each door-order and each partial door-order.
-Then, we can represent an order by a pointer to the corresponding record.
+By our choice of $\tau$, there are $o(n)$ distinct door-orders.
+On the word RAM, we represent each door-order and incomplete door-order by an integer between $1$ and $(2\tau)!$.
+This fits into a word of $\log n$ bits.
+On the pointer machine, we create a record for each door-order and incomplete door-order; we represent an order by a pointer to the corresponding record.

-We now explain how we organize the data structure.
-It consists of two \emph{stages}, as schematized in Figure~\ref{fig:datastructure}.
-In the first stage (Figure~\ref{fig:datastructure} a-b), we assume we know the partial door-order for each row and for each column of the elementary box\footnote{In the next section, we describe how to determine the partial door-orders efficiently.}, and we wish to determine the partial signature.
-In the second stage (Figure~\ref{fig:datastructure} c-d), we have obtained the reach-doors for the left and bottom sides of the elementary box, and we are looking for the full signature.
+The data structure has two \emph{stages}.
+In the first stage, we assume we know the incomplete door-order for each row and for each column of the elementary box\footnote{In the next section, we describe how to determine the incomplete door-orders efficiently.}, and we wish to determine the incomplete signature.
+In the second stage we have obtained the reach-doors for the left and bottom sides of the elementary box, and we are looking for the full signature.
 The details of our method depend on the computational model.
-One way uses table lookup and requires the word RAM, the other way works on the pointer machine, but is a bit more involved.
+One way uses table lookup and requires the word RAM; the other way works on the pointer machine, but is a bit more involved.

 \paragraph{Word RAM} We organize the lookup table as a large tree $T$.
 In the first stage, each level of $T$ corresponds to a row or column of the elementary box.
 Thus, there are $2\tau$ levels.
-Each node has $(2\tau)!$ children, representing the possible partial door-orders for the next row or column.
-Since we represent door-orders by positive integers, each node of $T$ may store an array for its children, and we can choose the appropriate child for a given partial door-order in constant time.
-Thus, to determine the partial signature for an elementary box requires $O(\tau)$ steps on a word RAM.
+Each node has $(2\tau)!$ children, representing the possible incomplete door-orders for the next row or column.
+Since we represent door-orders by positive integers, each node of $T$ may store an array for its children; we can choose the appropriate child for a given incomplete door-order in constant time.
+Thus, determining the incomplete signature for an elementary box requires $O(\tau)$ steps on a word RAM.